getsentry/sentry-docs/src/collections/_documentation/guides/getting-started/index.md

 >
 > _Enabling alert notifications through the __Slack__ integration._

 Sentry supports additional solutions on a project level.
-After creating a project - **Hipchat**, **Twilio**, **OpsGenie**, and other solutions can be configured and used to channel notifications through alert rules.
-For more information check out:
+After creating a project, **Hipchat**, **Twilio**, **OpsGenie**, and other solutions can be configured and used to channel notifications through alert rules.
+For more information, check out:

 - [Per-Project Integrations: Issue Notifications](https://docs.sentry.io/workflow/integrations/legacy-integrations/#issue-notifications)
 - [Routing Alerts to 3rd Party Integrations](https://docs.sentry.io/guides/alert-notifications/routing-alerts/#routing-alerts-to-3rd-party-integrations)